Cyfrin/Updraft/courses/security/1-review/8-storage/+page.md

 _Follow along the with the video_

 ---

-In this lesson, we are going to discuss some important aspects related to variables in Solidity - the programming language for Ethereum contracts.
-Much of what we'll cover is conveniently summarized in the Solidity documentation, the link to which you can find in the corresponding GitHub repo.
+In this lesson, we are going to discuss some important aspects related to variables in Solidity.
+Much of what we'll cover is conveniently summarized in the [**Solidity documentation**](https://docs.soliditylang.org).

 ## Understanding Global Variables and Storage

-First and foremost, we need to familiarize ourselves with the concept of _Storage_.
+First and foremost, we need to familiarize ourselves with the concept of `Storage`.
 In Solidity, when we refer to variables that are global or those that persist over time, we are actually referring to variables that exist in `Storage`.

 <img src="/security-section-1/8-storage/storage1.png" style="width: 100%; height: auto;" alt="block fee">

 Think of `Storage` as a huge array or list that contains all the variables we create in Solidity.
 When we declare a variable in a contract—say a contract named `fundamentalStorage`—to be a certain value, such as `favoriteNumber`, we're essentially demanding this variable to persist.
 This persistence is obtained via `Storage`.

-For example, say we have a contract `fundamentalStorage` and we have a variable in it called `favoriteNumber`.
+In code this looks like:

 ```js
 contract fundamentalStorage {